Position

 • Minimum of 5 years of experience in risk management or a related field.

-• Strong understanding of risk management principles, frameworks, and best practices.
+• Strong understanding of risk management principles, practices, and regulatory requirements.

 • Excellent analytical and problem-solving skills.